jesjimher/webgourmet/README.md

 ### Web interface

 A simple web interface that displays the recipes in a nice way.
-It uses some AJAX to allow filtering recipes (well, not yet, work in progress right now) and quantity adjustments, just like Gourmet desktop application.
+It uses some AJAX to allow filtering recipes and adjusting quantities, just like Gourmet desktop application.

 Just place the files in a folder inside a web server, and it should work out of the box.
 No server technologies (PHP, etc.) are needed, just plain HTML and Javascript.